 Pour enough water into the pan to cover its contents and cook covered for 5 minutes on medium-low and turn off the hat.

 When the peppers cool enough add them to a blender and make a fine puree.
-Depending on your blender you may need to blend for a few minutes.

 Pour in a few drops of vinegar or lemon juice, adding it gradually and checking the taste.